hackgvl/leaflet-google-sheets-template/README.md

 You share it with friends and 5 of them love the idea.
 They make their own map with your city parks + their own interests (bike racks, breweries, dog parks, etc).

-Everyone goes about sharing and copying the layer data they like into their their own new maps.
+Everyone goes about sharing and copying the layer data they like the most into their own personal maps.

 Cool, we have 6 interesting maps.